 How to Make Tassels From Upcycled Jeans With Pom Poms

-The great thing about this tutorial is that you can easily make the denim tassels in various sizes.
+The great thing about this tutorial is that you can easily make denim tassels in various sizes.

 What You Need